AlessioNar/Rops/README.md

 ## get_claims

-Retrieves claims of a patent given the epodoc id in the form of
+Retrieves claims of a patent given the epodoc id in the form of a character vector.
+At present it is limited to request the claims for one patent at the time.

+## get_description

+Retrieves the description of a patent given the epodoc id in the form of a character vector.
+At present it is limited to request the description for one patent at the time.

+## get_biblio

-- get_biblio: retrieves bibliographic data of patents in the form of dataframes given the epodoc/docdb id of the patent
+Retrieves bibliographic data of patents in the form of dataframes given the epodoc/docdb id of the patent

-- get_description: retrieves description of a patent given the epodoc id
+## get_query

-- get_query: builds a query to search the EPO datasets based on various criteria.
+Builds a query to search the EPO datasets based on various criteria.
 See documentation for more information

+## search_patents

-- search_patents: searches for patents within the EPO dataset.
+Searches for patents within the EPO dataset.
 At present it allows to retrieve only the docdb code of the patents matching those criterias.
-Specifically, I am encountering issues with the parse_search_biblio that should allow to parse the bibliographic infromation.
+Specifically, I am encountering issues with the parse_search_biblio that should allow to parse the bibliographic information.